 Calculate Fleiss Kappa with DATAtab

 With DATAtab you can easily calculate the Fleiss Kappa online.
-To do this, simply go to datatab.de and copy your own data into the table at the Fleiss Kappa calculator.
+Simply go to datatab.net and copy your own data into the table at the Fleiss Kappa calculator.
 Now click on the Reliability tab.
 Under Reliability you can calculate different reliability statistics, depending on how many variables you click on and which scale level they have, you will get a suitable suggestion.

 The Fleiss Kappa is calculated for nominal variables.
-If your data is recognized as metric, please change the scale level under Data View to nominal.
+If your data is recognised as metric, please change the scale level under Data View to nominal.

-Here below you can read the calculated Fleiss Kappa.
+Below you can see the calculated Fleiss Kappa.

 If you don't know how to interpret the result, just click on Interpretations in Words.